AJ8GH/aoc-go/year-24/day-13/resources/README.md

 Now, it is only possible to win a prize on the second and fourth claw machines.
 Unfortunately, it will take *many more than `100` presses* to do so.

 Using the corrected prize coordinates, figure out how to win as many prizes as possible. *What is the fewest tokens you would have to spend to win all possible prizes?*

+Your puzzle answer was `77407675412647`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐